Medically Reviewed by Annamarie Coy, BA, ICPR, MATSÂ

 It helps people reduce their alcohol dependency and find healthier responses to problems.

-This involves reinforcing positive behaviors in small increments, or approximations.
+This involves reinforcing positive behaviors in small increments or approximations.

+Mental health professionals encourage relaxation and breathing techniques in their CBT programs.
 These practices are a form of self-help and provide many positive mental health benefits.
 They can help those with alcoholism relieve stress and improve their overall well-being.

+Staying stress-free and at peace makes it easier to curb their desire to depend on substances.
 Breathing exercises have also been proven to treat depression, which is a risk factor for alcoholism.

 BetterHelp offers affordable mental health care via phone, video, or live-chat.